OpenNebula/docs/source/provision_clusters/providers/vultr_provider.rst

    $ oneprovider create provider.yaml
    ID: 0

-The providers' templates are located in ``/usr/share/one/oneprovision/edge-clusters/virtual/providers/vultr``.
+The providers templates for metal and virtual Provisions are located in ``/usr/share/one/oneprovision/edge-clusters/metal/providers/vultr`` and ``/usr/share/one/oneprovision/edge-clusters/virtual/providers/vultr``, respectively.
 You just need to enter valid credentials.

 .. include:: customize.txt